Loved ones are welcome again.

 We recognize the important role family and loves ones play in the healing process and we encourage visitors to come when it is best for their loved one.

-Visiting hours vary from unit to unit.
+Visiting hours or visitor restrictions may vary from unit to unit.
 Please speak with a floor nurse for department-specific visiting hours or call (208) 743-2511.

 health & safety